Montauk Monster

 The "Montauk Monster" was an animal carcass that washed ashore on a beach near the business district of Montauk, New York, in July 2008.
 The identity of the creature and the veracity of stories surrounding it have been the subject of controversy and speculation.
 The corpse was eventually decided by experts to be that of a water-degraded raccoon.

+Similar carcasses have washed up on American and Canadian shores and have been called omajinaakoos, or "the Ugly One", by Indigenous groups, who believe it to be an omen of bad luck.

 History

-The story began on July 23, 2008, with an article in the newspaper "The F-22 Raptor".
+The story began on July 23, 2008, with an article in the local newspaper The Independent.
 Jenna Hewitt, 26, of Montauk, and three friends said that they found the creature on July 12 at the Ditch Plains beach, two miles east of the district.
 The beach is a popular surfing spot at Rheinstein Estate Park owned by the town of East Hampton.
 Jenna Hewitt was quoted:

-Her color photograph of the creature ran in black and white under the headline "The Hound of Bonacville," a pun on the name Bonackers, which refers to the natives of East Hampton, and The Hound of the Baskervilles by Sir Arthur Conan Doyle.
+Her color photograph of the creature ran in black and white under the headline "The Hound of Bonacville", a pun on the name Bonackers, which refers to the natives of East Hampton, and The Hound of the Baskervilles by Sir Arthur Conan Doyle.
 The light-hearted article speculated that the creature might be a turtle or some mutant experiment from the Plum Island Animal Disease Center.
 It then noted that Larry Penny, the East Hampton Natural Resources Director, had concluded that it was a raccoon with its upper jaw missing.
 There were rumors that the carcass had been taken away from the site.
 A local newspaper quoted an anonymous resident who claimed that the animal was only the size of a cat, and that it had decomposed to a skeleton by the time of the press coverage.
 She would not identify its location for inspection.
 Hewitt claimed that "a guy took it and put it in the woods in his backyard", but would not say who or where.
 Her father denied that his daughter was keeping the body's location a secret.

 Hewitt and her friends were interviewed on Plum-TV, a local public-access television show.
 Alanna Navitski, an employee of Evolutionary Media Group in Los Angeles, California, passed a photo of the creature to Anna Holmes at Jezebel, claiming that a friend's sister saw the monster in Montauk.
-Holmes then passed it along to the website Gawker.com which gave it wide attention on July 29 under the headline "Dead Monster Washes Ashore in Montauk".
+Holmes then passed it along to the website Gawker which gave it wide attention on July 29 under the headline "Dead Monster Washes Ashore in Montauk".

 Photographs were widely circulated via email and weblogs, and the national media picked up on it raising speculation about the creature.
 The potential urban legend stature of the Montauk Monster was noted by Snopes.

 The monster has been discussed on Conspiracy Theory with Jesse Ventura.
 On August 4, 2011, the Montauk Monster was featured on the second episode of the third season of Ancient Aliens, titled "Aliens and Monsters".